liaorongfan/Classification_CV_Paper/README.md

 # Classification-CV
-A general guide on classification model in CV
+A general guide on classification models in CV